© All Rights Reserved taragarson

 The heart of of "tourist" Kathmandu.
 A thriving labyrinth of narrow lanes and streets that no map can truly distinguish.
 Jam packed with hotels, hostels and guesthouses, a tout is never far away.
 Yet never so aggressive as to be annoying.
 Fake trekking stores offer fakes, copies of fakes, and fake copies of trekking gear.
 Some good, some not so good, and some to avoid so be careful.
 There are tour agencies, bookstores and restaurants everywhere you look so there's no chance of becoming bored.
 Though longer term back packers tend to find it's touristy ways a little much after a few weeks.

 This UNESCO World Heritage Site is the heart of the city.
 This a actually not one square, but three squares linked together.
-The area is packed with temples, but its two most famous features are Hanuman Dhoka, the old royal palace, and Kasthamandap, the wooden house from which Kathmandu takes its name.
+The area is packed with temples and other monuments, but its two most famous features are Hanuman Dhoka, the old royal palace, and Kasthamandap, the wooden house from which Kathmandu takes its name.
 The Taleju Temple which is overlooking the square is maybe the most beautiful, but is closed for the public

 Durbar Square is one of the seven groups of monuments and buildings which display the full range of historic and artistic achievements for which the Kathmandu Valley is world famous.
 It is of extreme importance regarding the cultural heritage in the country.
 The seven groups of monuments and buildings, apart from Durbar Square, include Patan and Bhaktapur, the Buddhist stupas of Swayambhu and Bauddhanath and the Hindu temples of Pashupati and Changu Narayan.

-Kumari Ghar is the closed off small square where if you are very lucky you might get a glimpse of the living Goddess (the Kumari).
+Kumari Chowk is the closed off small courtyard where if you are very lucky you might get a glimpse of the living Goddess (the Kumari).
 She is transported through the city during the Indra Jatra Festival on a chariot.
 A part of the chariot can be seen from the higher steps of the Trailokaya Mohan Nayaran Temple.

 Swayambhunath, or The Monkey Temple, is as its touristy name suggests a stupa that's overrun by primates.
 It's a good 15 minutes of steep climping to get to the stop, but worth it as this famous stupa is a spectacle to behold.
 Watch your valuables for primate hands dipping into it.
 There's a secret way into the temple around the back as well.
 But best to take the steps the first time you head up.